mniyaz/tcms-fusion/docs/Transportation Cockpit/cancel-booking.md

 -Go to the Transportation Cockpit module

--Select the booking under the Booked, Assigned, or Delivery in Progress tabs, locate the booking you wish to cancel.
+-**Select the booking** under the Booked, Assigned, or Delivery in Progress tabs, locate the booking you wish to cancel.

 ### 2. 🗑️ Click on the CANCEL Option